 Baby vine weevils grow from little eggs laid in the plant’s roots - which are very difficult to see.
 They hatch into 10mm long ‘C’ shaped grubs with cream coloured bodies and brown heads.
-The little vandals, unseen, simply munch away at the root system until either they are caught or the plant first yellows, then wilts and collapses through lack of sustenance.
+These unseen little vandals simply munch away at the root system until either they are caught or the plant first yellows then wilts and collapses through lack of sustenance.

 What does a vine weevil look like?
 Adult vine weevils are dusty grey/black flightless beetles.
 They are all female and each can lay up to 1,000 eggs in a season.
 Eggs are laid during the summer and early autumn ready to become grubs in spring the following year.